tryan225/resume/content/_index.md

 - Helped maintain Kubernetes API wrapper in Go, contributing bugfixes and new features to codebase
 - Created developer tools and automation scripts in Python, Bash to streamline developer workflows, dependency and configuration management
 - Automated all deployment processes (CDK, Terraform) using GitHub Actions
-- Tuned infrastructure for efficient resource utilization and cost optimization
+- Tuned infrastructure for efficient resource utilization and cost optimization<br>
-<br/><br/>

 ### Senior Software Engineer
 #### REI Co-op